cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-The verb *beißen* 'to bite' can also be used transitively with an accusative argument [@Next a-c], or with the dative alternation [@Next d,e], leading to two different options to encode the object of the biting.
+The verb *beißen* 'to bite' can also be used transitively with an accusative argument [@next a-c], or with the dative alternation [@next d,e], leading to two different options to encode the object of the biting.

 :::ex
 a.
 Der Hund hat ihn ins Bein gebissen.